-This session will update U.S. IEPs on trends in enrollment, visa issuance, SEVP policy, and advocacy efforts.
-Through interactive discussion, IEP teachers and administrators gain insight on how they can assist with the latest advocacy efforts.
+This session updated U.S. IEPs on trends in enrollment, visa issuance, SEVP policy, and advocacy efforts.
+Through interactive discussion, IEP teachers and administrators gained insight on how they can assist with the latest advocacy efforts.

 Updates on TESOL Standards Initiatives

-Members of the TESOL Standards Committee will provide a brief review of published TESOL standards documents and give a status update of their ongoing implementation.
-Presenters will discuss new initiatives, including the development of standards for short-term TESOL programs and next steps with the TESOL PreK-12 ELP Standards.
-The committee invites comments and feedback from the audience.
+Members of the TESOL Standards Committee provided a brief review of published TESOL standards documents and gave a status update of their ongoing implementation.
+Presenters discussed new initiatives, including the development of standards for short-term TESOL programs and next steps with the TESOL PreK-12 ELP Standards.

 Congratulations to Sarah Grosik , Sheila Mayne , Ian Nichols , and Mariel Ridley who were accepted to present at the upcoming TESOL Conference 2014 in Portland, Oregon, and to Elizabeth Gillstrom who will present a workshop in the Electronic Village at the same venue.